Gromov-Witten/Hurwitz wall-crossing: Introduction

 which can be represented as a correspondence

 In this case, $\epsilon$-admissibility also takes into account the degree of the components of $P$ with respect to the map $f_X$, see Definition \ref{epsilonadm}.
-If $X$ is an point, we get the set-up discussed previously.
+If $X$ is a point, we recover the setting discussed previously.